arton0306/Configure/note/systemverilog.md

    *  A fixed-size unpacked array or unpacked structure, where each element has a valid data type for a net.
 *  The default initialization value for a net shall be the value z.
 (1800-2017 6.7.1 page 98)

+## var types
+*  One form of variable declaration consists of a data type followed by one or more instances.
+(1800-2017 6.8 page 101)
+*  Another form of variable declaration begins with the keyword var.
+The data type is optional in this case.
+If a data type is not specified or if only a range and/or signing is specified, then the data type is implicitly declared as logic.
+(1800-2017 6.8 page 101)

 ## integer

 ### signed/unsigned